 - Yes!
-If a student wishes to go to DC during his/her senior year, we ask that they go to their Dean's office to get a degree and unit check.
-Student may graduate during a quarter program provided that (1) they haven't exceeded 225 units prior to their departure and (2) that all their College and major requirements will have been fulfilled either before they leave or during their time in DC.
-But students may only return to campus to complete any outstanding College and/or major requirements provided that they are still under the 225 unit-cap when they return from DC.
+If a student wishes to go to DC during their senior year, we ask that they go to their Dean's office to get a degree and unit check.
+The student may graduate during a quarter program provided that (1) they haven't exceeded 225 units prior to their departure and (2) that all their College and major requirements will have been fulfilled either before they leave or during their time in DC.
+Students may only return to campus to complete any outstanding College and/or major requirements provided that they are still under the 225 unit cap when they return from DC.
 Make sure you talk to an advisor at your Dean’s Office!

-- All degree candidates must meet the University residence requirement.
-Students should consult with their college Dean's office early during the Washington Program planning process for information on the university residence requirement, particularly students who intend to participate in the Washington Program during their senior year.
+All degree candidates must meet the university residence requirement.
+Students should consult with their Dean's office early during the Washington Program planning process for information on the university residence requirement, particularly students who intend to participate in the Washington Program during their senior year.

-Recognizing the special value of the Washington Program, the faculty has approved two exceptions to the usual residence requirement for Washington Program participants:
+- The faculty have approved TWO exceptions to the usual residence requirement for Washington Program participants:

-- Students who have not finished all of their degree requirements following completion of the Washington Program may satisfy the University residence requirement by completing at least 35 units, including at least 12 units after returning from the Washington Program, on the Davis campus within the final 90 units earned toward the degree.
-With this option, 55 units maximum can be taken through UCEAP, UCDC or UCCS programs.
+2. Students who have not finished all of their degree requirements following completion of the Washington Program may satisfy the University residence requirement by completing at least 35 units, including at least 12 units after returning from the Washington Program, on the Davis campus within the final 90 units earned toward the degree.
+With this option, students can take 55 units maximum through UCEAP, UCDC or UCCS programs.

 - Students may satisfy GE requirements while at the Washington Program but should consult with their college Dean's office prior to departure for information on the certification process.